Hodgdon discusses military stores with Knox

 This transcription was generated by machine using Anthropic's Claude Code (a mix of sonnet and opus models).
 It may contain errors or inaccuracies.
 Please verify against the document image.
 Learn more about our generative AI methodology.

-After examining every house in the City now to be rented as well as more that were mentioned to me as probably to be rented— and after making calculations on all circumstances, I have taken Mr Insthalhoues for you at £200 — per annum — when Mr Rofs said he gave it up.
-I had previously seen him, and had his promise to give it up to me on the 1st December.
-Appolloe, and some I [undecipherable] but by that time she had every reason to expect that you may occupy it — I am sensible of the inconvenience to you, but it is the best and cheapest accomodation that could be obtained — I shall fall on Means to remedy some of the inconveniences, and shall for [undecipherable] them to you, when I have the pleasure
+After examining every house in the City now to be rented, as well as many that were mentioned to me as probably to be soon — and after making calculations on all circumstances, I have taken Wm Smithe's house for you, at £225 — per annum — when Mr Hobs will give it up — Had previously seen him, and had his promise to give it up to me on the 1st December if possible, and sooner if possible — but by that time she had every reason to expect you may occupy it — I am sensible of the inconvenience to you, but it is the best and speediest accommodation that could be obtained.
+Shall fall on measures to remedy some of the inconveniences, and shall propose them to you, when I have the pleasure.

 Type